 I’ve blogged about Virtual Machines before, but they are so useful with a multi-platform development tool such as Xojo that they are worth mentioning again.
+Read on to learn more about Virtual Machines, how to use them and your options when choosing one.

 What is a Virtual Machine?